Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantum field theory

 The $\dagger$ operator in different systems of coordinates has different expressions.
 In general, the Hermitian of an operator is given by the symplectic form, such that $\Omega(\cdot,A^\dagger)=\Omega(A,\cdot)$.
 It is for this reason that the simplest expression of the $\dagger$ operation is in Darboux s.q. coordinates.
 Here we will distinguish Hermitian operators $A^\dagger$ of adjoint operators.
 We call $A^\dagger$ the adjoint of $A$ only if $[A,\mathcal{J}]=0$ otherwise it will mix the holomorphic and antiholomorphic subspaces not respecting the definition of the whole scalar product.
 Thus in real coordinates

 Then \eqref{eq:functions_set} is

+Recall that we assume $\hat{A}$ bounded to avoid domain problems in this definition.
 Our goal in this section it then to describe the $\dagger$ operator.
-To distinguish the canonical case of Darboux s.q. coordinates we denote the adjoint operator with respect to the white noise canonical symplectic form by $\dardag$.
-In this operation the $\epsilon$ matrix of \eqref{eq:KhalerReal} implements the anti-symmetry of the symplectic form
+To distinguish the canonical case of Darboux s.q. coordinates we denote the adjoint operator with respect to the white noise canonical symplectic form by $\dardag$

+In this operation the $\epsilon$ matrix of \eqref{eq:KhalerReal} implements the anti-symmetry of the symplectic form.
 We can represent, using this definition, the adjoint operator in other systems of coordinates.
 With a change of variables like \eqref{eq:darbouxJ} we get an expression for the holomorphic $\dagger_{H}$ and antiholomorphic $\dagger_{\bar{H}}$ cases

 where $(\mathcal{D}^{-1})^{\phi\bar\sigma}=\exp (-\bar\sigma^xD_{xy}^{-1}\phi^y)$.
-In particular, it is interesting to notice that the Fourier transform is not internal to any of the two systems of coordinates and therefore we obtain $\mathcal{F}^{\dagger}= \mathcal{K}\mathcal{F}^\dardag\mathcal{D}.$ and it is immediate to see that
+In particular, it is interesting to notice that the Fourier transform is not internal to any of the two systems of coordinates and therefore we obtain $\tilde{\mathcal{F}}^{\dagger}= \mathcal{K}\tilde{\mathcal{F}}^\dardag\mathcal{D}.$ and it is immediate to see that